ezio416/nadeoapi-docs/docs/meet/matchmaking/divisions.md

 **Remarks**:

 - The `matchmakingType` parameter is typically `5` (Ranked 2v2).
 For a dynamic way of retrieving those IDs see [the matchmaking summary endpoint](/meet/matchmaking/summary).
+This parameter may also be a string, i.e. `"ranked-2v2"`.

 ---